pip-services/pip-services-docs/content/en/net/postgres/persistence/postgres_persistence.md

 #### IsOpen
-Checks if the component is opened.
+Checks if the component is open.

 > `public virtual` bool IsOpen()

-- **returns**: bool - True if the component has been opened and False otherwise.
+- **returns**: bool - true if the component is open and talse otherwise.

 #### OpenAsync